Accessing pension funds

 Funds are vulnerable to market performance so the size of your pot can go down as well as up, and you may get back less than you started with.

 If you opt for drawdown and change your mind, it’s possible to use your pension fund to buy an annuity at a later date.
 But if you purchase an annuity, there’s no going back.

 How to withdraw money from pension funds

 Before drawing money from your pension funds you’ll need to consider the benefits and disadvantages and ensure you have a comprehensive plan in place.

-- Funds are managed by some of the biggest global investment firms such as BlackRock, State Street and Legal & General.
+- Funds are managed by the biggest global investment firms such as BlackRock, State Street Global Advisors, HSBC and Legal & General.

-You’ll be able to track how your funds are performing through an online dashboard and once you reach 55 you can access your money in just a few simple steps.
-Provided you have funds available, payment will be made into your bank account within two to three weeks.
+- You’ll be able to track how your funds are performing through an online dashboard, and once you reach 55 you can access your money in just a few simple steps.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.